 Cherríe Moraga, and Leslie Marmon Silko by Kate Adams (1994)

 - Gloria Anzaldúa’s Queer Mestizaje by Ian Barnard (1997)

 More Information and sources

-Skyler Isabella Gomez is a 2019 SUNY New Paltz graduate with a degree in Public Relations and a minor in Black Studies.
+Contributed by Skyler Isabella Gomez, a 2019 SUNY New Paltz graduate with a degree in Public Relations and a minor in Black Studies.
 Her passions include connecting more with her Latin roots by researching and writing about legendary Latina authors.